-The internal operation GetValueFromBuffer takes four parameters, an ArrayBuffer arrayBuffer, an integer byteIndex, a String valueType, and optionally a Boolean isBigEndian.
-If isBigEndian is not present, its default value is false.
+The abstract operation GetValueFromBuffer takes four parameters, an ArrayBuffer arrayBuffer, an integer byteIndex, a String valueType, and optionally a Boolean isBigEndian.
+If isBigEndian is not present, its default value is undefined.
 This operation performs the follow steps:

-- 1. Assert: There are sufficient bytes in arrayBuffer starting at byteIndex to represent a value of valueType. - 2.
-Assert: byteIndex is a positive integer. - 3.
-Let block be arrayBuffer's [[ArrayBufferData]] internal data property. - 4.
-Let elementSize be the Number value of the Element Size value specified in Table 36 for valueType. - 5.
-Let rawValue be the elementSize bytes starting at byteIndex of block. - 6.
-If isBigEndian is true, reverse the order of the bytes of rawValue. - 7.
-If type is "Float32", then - a. rawValue is interpreted, taking into accont the value of isBigEndian, as a bit string encoding of an IEEE 754-208 binary32 value.

-- b.
-If rawValue is any an IEEE 754-208 binary32 NaN value, return the NaN Number value. - c.
-Return the Number value that is encoded by rawValue as - 8.
-If type is "Float64", then - a. rawValue is interpreted, taking into accont the value of isBigEndian, as a bit string encoding of an IEEE 754-208 binary64 value. - b.
-If rawValue is any an IEEE 754-208 binary64 NaN value, return the NaN Number value. - c.
-Return the Number value that is encoded by rawValue as - 9.
+- Assert: There are sufficient bytes in arrayBuffer starting at byteIndex to represent a value of valueType.
+1 - 2.
+Assert: byteIndex is a positive integer. - Let block be arrayBuffer's [[ArrayBufferData]] internal data property 3. - Let elementSize be the Number value of the Element Size value specified in Table 36 for valueType.
+4. - Let rawValue be the elementSize bytes starting at byteIndex of block.
+5 - If isBigEndian is undefined, set isBigEndian to either true or false.
+The choice is implementation 6. dependent and should be the alternative that is most efficient for the implementation.
+An implementation must use the same value each time this step is executed and the same value must be used for the corresponding step in the SetValueInBuffer abstraction operation. - If isBigEndian is true, reverse the order of the bytes of rawValue.
+7. - If type is "Float32", then 8. - rawValue is interpreted, taking into accont the value of isBigEndian, as a bit string encoding of an a.
+IEEE 754-208 binary32 value. - b.
+If rawValue is an IEEE 754-208 binary32 NaN value, return the NaN Number value. - Return the Number value that is encoded by rawValue. c. - 9 If type is "Float64", then - a. rawValue is interpreted, taking into accont the value of isBigEndian, as a bit string encoding of an IEEE 754-208 binary64 value.
+If rawValue is an IEEE 754-208 binary64 NaN value, return the NaN Number value. - b. - c.
+Return the Number value that is encoded by rawValue. - 10.
 If the first characger of type is "U", then - a.
-Let intValue be the positive integer that is the result of interpreting, taking into account the value of isBigEndian, rawValue as an unsigned binary number.
+Let intValue be the positive integer that is the result of interpreting, taking into accont the value of isBigEndian, rawValue as an unsigned binary number. - 11.
+Else - a.
+Let intValue be the signed integer that is the result of interpreting, taking into accont the value of isBigEndian, rawValue as a binary 2's complement number of bit length elementSize × 4. - 12.
+Return intValue.